A Nationally Accredited Health Department Since 2017

 Extreme Heat

-Extreme heat is expected in Winnebago County over the next few days June 21-23.
+Extreme heat is expected in Winnebago County on Monday, July 28.
 When heat is this extreme, the risk of severe heat illness and death from heat are more likely.

 Stay Safe In Extreme Heat